0tickpulse/mm-unofficial-beginner-guide/docs/Welcome.md

 ## Where to Start

+Note that this guide assumes you know the fundamentals of Minecraft itself and know concepts like mobs, items, blocks, damage, etc. If you don't, you should probably play Minecraft for a bit before trying to make a server.

-If you're a total beginner, start with [Background Information](Background%20Information).
+If you're a total beginner to server development, start with [Background Information](Background%20Information).
 It will teach you what Mythic is, and what it's capable of.
 Then, go through the list of pages from up to down in the sidebar on the left.

 If you have previous experience in server development, already have a server, and just want to learn about Mythic, skip straight to [Your first mob](Getting%20Started/Your%20First%20Mob).